GuilloteauQ/artefact-lifetime/rep24/slides.typ

 - *Leading* Parallel and Distributed systems conferences//("This is what we know/can judge")
 - 5 conferences of 2023 (CORE ranking):
   - CCGrid (A), EuroSys (A), OSDI (A\*), PPoPP (A), SC (A)
-  - with a Artifact Description (AD) / Artifact Evaluation (AE) process
+  - with a Artifact Description (AD) / Artifact Evaluation (AE) process #emoji.hands.clap
   //- #sym.arrow.r 296 total papers
 #side-by-side(columns: (52%, 48%))[
 - 4 dimensions